jonnonz1/nz-statute-book/acts/public/2015/standards-and-accreditation-act-2015.md

 (2) If the NZ Standards Executive refers a proposal to the Board under subsection (1), the Board must— (a) approve the proposal; or
   (b) decline the proposal with reasons.
-(3) The NZ Standards Executive may recommend any person to be a member of a development committee of a standards organisation other than the NZ Standards Organisation whose membership has been approved by the Board.
+(3) The NZ Standards Executive may, by written notice, appoint any person to be a member of a development committee of a standards organisation other than the NZ Standards Organisation whose membership has been approved by the Board.
+(4) The NZ Standards Executive must give a copy of a notice appointing a person as a member of a development committee of a standards organisation other than the NZ Standards Organisation to the chairperson (or equivalent) as soon as practicable after giving the notice to the relevant member.

+### 25A Removal of members of other development committees
+(1) The NZ Standards Executive may, at any time for just cause, with the approval of the Board, remove a person who was appointed to a development committee of a standards organisation under section 25 by giving written notice to the member.
+(2) The notice must—
+  (a) state the date on which the removal takes effect, which must not be earlier than the date on which the notice was received; and
+  (b) state the reasons for the removal.
+(3) The NZ Standards Executive must give a copy of the notice— (a) to the chairperson (or equivalent) as soon as practicable after giving the notice to the relevant member; or (b) if the relevant member is the chairperson (or equivalent), to a representative of the standards organisation with which the relevant committee is associated as soon as practicable after giving the notice to the relevant member.

+### 25B Application of sections 24B to 24F
+Sections 24B to 24F apply in relation to a person’s membership of a development committee of a standards organisation (other than the NZ Standards Organisation) with all necessary modifications, including as if references to—
+  (a) a standards development committee, or a committee, were references to a development committee of a standards organisation (other than the NZ Standards Organisation); and
+  (b) the chairperson were references to the chairperson (or equivalent) of a development committee of a standards organisation (other than the NZ Standards Organisation).

 **Fees for New Zealand Standards and cost recovery**